Mohitha2008/Hand-Gesture-App/README.md

-# Hand-Gesture-App
+# Emotion-To-Emoji-App

-it guesses your hand gesture
+This app changes the hand gesture from a human hand to an emoji.